-FMR AREAS THAT FAILED TO DECONCENTRATE AND YEAR OF NEXT REEVALUATION percentile FMR areas in FY 2015.
+The Washington, DC-VA-MD HUD Metro FMR Area returns as a 50th percentile area after failing to deconcentrate in FY 2013.
+In summary, there will be 13 50th-percentile FMR areas in FY 2016.
 These areas are indicated by an asterisk in Schedule B, where all FMRs are listed by state.
-The following table lists the
+The following table lists the FMR areas along with the year of their next evaluation.